realgolf/realgolf/golfrules/README.md

 ## License

-These Documentation are Licensend under the [MIT](./LICENSE.md) License
+These Golf Rules are Licensend under the [MIT](./LICENSE.md) License

 ## Contributing Guide